Skip to content

 JavaScript abstract class

-If you’re specifically looking for requiring certain methods to be implemented, you can check that in the superclass constructor as well:
+If you’re specifically looking to require certain methods to be implemented, you can check that in the superclass constructor as well:

 class Abstract {